Eyes That See Not, Feet That Cannot Walk

-Like a scarecrow in a melon patch,
+Like a scarecrow in a melon patch,their idols cannot speak;

 they must be carried